Factual0367/AletheiaDesktop/README.md

 Aletheia is a desktop application for Library Genesis written in Go.
-It supports downloading books, converting them to different formats (requires Calibre to be installed), and sending the book to your email for easy access on other devices.
+It supports downloading books, converting them to different formats (requires Calibre to be installed), and sending the book to your Gmail for easy access on other devices.

 ## Installation